decretist/Dissertation/Chapter0/chapter0.md

 Active OCR project.[^4]

 I finished my PhD comprehensive examinations in October 2012 and advanced to candidacy in January 2013.
+**I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate Introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field would suggest a way forward.
+My initial focus in the first half of 2013** was on the use of David
-To the extent that I was looking in the first half of 2013 for a dissertation project with a Digital Humanities component, my focus was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in
+Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in